JanosRitter/schrodingersolver/README.txt

     An error message appears if the input path was not found.
 There is no message for succesful execution.

+    There is also the possibility to provide a skaling factor for the amplitude of the wavefunction within the command line.
+Typing -f followed by the factor.

+        Example:
+            python3 executesolver.py -i InputOutput/Test1 -f 0.5

+    The default value of this factor is set to 0.5 so it is not necessary to provide a skaling factor.
+The factor can be used for the creation of nicer looking plots.
+Depending on the potential, the amplitude of a normalized wavefunction

     Output: The results are stored in .dat files.
     The files contain:
         potential.dat: An interpolation of the provided potential.
 The kind and